SirFrostingham/Arma-Reforger-Workshop-Mods-Dependencies-Downloader/README.md

     - Include mod verison detail (be sure to delete any previous, since this will append):
        `python .\modsDownloader.py https://reforger.armaplatform.com/workshop/5EE637B626221E3F-Conflict2032Utes --version` >> test.json

-Result:
+# Results
-It will output the content from the website (main mod + all mod dependencies, Scenario ID, and player count as maxPlayers) to a json format the game can use.
+Either script will output the content from the website url (main mod + all mod dependencies, Scenario ID, and player count as maxPlayers) to a json format the game can use.

 Tool example screenshot (see Powershell or Python usages above - both scripts output the same exact way):